nchenderson/elements-nonpar-stat/docs/03-rankstat.md

 H_{0}: && P(X_{i} > Y_{i}) + \tfrac{1}{2}P(X_{i} = Y_{i}) = 1/2 \quad \textrm{ versus } \\
 H_{A}: && P(X_{i} > Y_{i}) + \tfrac{1}{2}P(X_{i} = Y_{i}) \neq 1/2
 \end{eqnarray}

+---

+**Exercise 3.3.** Using the exact distribution, what is the smallest possible one-sided p-value associated with the WRS test for a fixed value of $n$ and $m$ (assuming the probability of ties is zero)?

+---

 <!-- * Give exercise, compute p-values for Wilcoxon test where
 we have two populations. both are Normally distributed